 My practice has developed into a passion.
 As a former helicopter pilot, I found practicing yoga very similar to learning to fly.
 I learn something new about Yoga and myself with every practice.
 The mental effort and focus require the same skill set and once I figured that out, my passion for this wonderful art increased.
 What I like the most is the community.
 At Lava Yoga, everybody is welcome and there is no pressure to compete or perform, only to focus on your practice.
 I enjoy teaching, especially something I am passionate about.
 I am proud to be a part of the remarkable Lava Yoga team.

 I came across Lava Yoga when my son was diagnosed with cancer the summer of 2016.
 I was searching for a mental release as well as physical activity out of the hospital and that is how I came across yoga.
 The time I spent in the studio, was an emotional outlet from the everyday stress of being a “cancer mom”.
 Not only did the alone time benefit me but I fell in love with the heat and the instructors as well.
 I always thought yoga would be easy but after my first class I found out it was NOT as easy as I imagined, but the true surprise was the sense of peace and joy I found.
-Since then I have furthered my yoga practice and I am currently working on her 300 hr E-RYT in power yoga with Aura Wellness Center.
+Since then I have furthered my yoga practice and have received my 300 hr E-RYT in power yoga with Aura Wellness Center.
 In October of 2017, I lead my first Lava Yoga class and I knew right away this was a new and rewarding journey for me.
 My favorite place has become the studio where people gather together to sweat, breathe, and share a sense of peace and strength that I never knew existed.
 This is a practice I love and want to share with others.
 Yoga brought a lot of release and comfort to me and my hope is to share this peace and joy I found on my mat with others looking for the same benefits.